BeanyTheCoder/js-clock/README.md

 ## Installation & Usage 🛠️

-1. Clone the repository.
+1. Clone the repository using `git clone https://github.com/BeanyTheCoder/js-clock.git`.

-2. Navigate to the project directory.
+2. Navigate to the project directory using `cd js-clock`.
 3. Open the `index.html` file using any web browser of your choice.

 ## Screenshots 📷

 ### Analogue part

 ![analogue part](image-1.png)

 ### Digital part

 ![digital part](image-2.png)

 ### Full screen clock

 ![full screen image of the clock](image.png)

 ## Technologies Used 🛠️